Why do we need SDEA Label?

 How can I get SDEA Label?

 To earn either a baseline or premium label for a DC, the applicant must demonstrate compliance with the labeling criteria during an SDEA mandated certification process.
 It falls upon the applicant (or an expert mandated by the applicant) to gather the necessary information for this process.
 Applications are made via an online form.
-Once the application is received, SDEA provides a certification information package, which includes a KPI Tool for calculating the DC’s efficiency level (see our KPI Factsheet).
+Once the application is received, SDEA provides a certification information package, which includes an online KPI Tool for calculating the DC’s efficiency level (see our KPI Factsheet).
 The applicant is required to engage an independent auditor that validates the measured KPIs and produces an evaluation report.
 The SDEA’s board members will then assess the report and award the suitable label based on the efficiency level.